 - Review the individual records and identify specific product questions, concerns or objections customers had just before the deal became either a successful close or a lost opportunity.
 Look for patterns and mark any of the following that can be answered with "yes" as a content audit point1:

-- Do customers tend to ask product questions around specific topics?
+- Do customers tend to ask product questions related to specific topics?

-- Do prospective buyers have similar concerns surrounding the product?
+- Do prospective buyers have similar concerns about the product?

 - Do prospects voice similar objections or cite similar reasons for rejecting the product?

 - Are questions, concerns or objections related to a specific demographic (i.e. industry, company size, age group, etc.)?

 In the individual records, review content that was delivered to opportunities (if any) in response to their product questions, concerns or objections.
 Review the following and mark questions that can be answered with "yes" as a content audit point:

 - Review the type of content sales agents sent to opportunities to address questions, concerns or objections.

 - If agents did not send any information, mark this content interaction point as a content audit point.

 - Did agents send a link to a website?